Centering in Compose

 Let’s talk about centering things.
 There is no Modifier.center() in Compose, nor is there a Center composable, and I think the reason for that is because once you understand Compose's layout system you'll find those concepts redundant.
 In this article I'm going to try to explain the theory behind “centering” in Compose without assuming you know anything about the specifics of Compose's layout system.
 If I'm successful, hopefully you'll come away with a better intuition for how to think about layouts in general.

 Compose's constraint-based layout system is extremely powerful.
 When you're trying to achieve a layout result it might be tempting to just throw modifiers at a composable until the preview looks the way you want, but that approach will often produce unexpected and incorrect behavior when your composable is used in a different context.
 Thinking in terms of constraints helps you realize all the layout edge cases your composable might need to deal with.
-Sometimes you don't care about some of them, and maybe you even want to explicitly not handle certain cases (e.g. maybe you don't have a preferred size, so if there's no minimum constrain you are content to just be zero-sized).
+Sometimes you don't care about some of them, and maybe you even want to explicitly not handle certain cases (e.g. maybe you don't have a preferred size, so if there's no minimum constraint you are content to just be zero-sized).
 Once you've fully enumerated how you want to respond to the full range of constraint possibilities you can select the layout modifiers that will accomplish that goal without having to try them all.

 For this post, I think it's slightly more common in most UIs to center horizontally than vertically, so for simplicity I'll focus on that (all the same principles apply to vertical centering, and they operate independently).